Create Projects and Deploy to Cloud

 To edit a project's general details:

-3. In the "General" tab of the Settings page, you can edit the project's name and root directory in the repository.
+- In the "General" tab of the Settings page, you can edit the project's name and root directories of the backend and storefront in the repository.

-• Editing the root directory in the repository is useful if the repository is a monorepo.
+- Changing the root directory is useful if the structure of your repository has changed.

 Editing Previews Settings#